influxdata/telegraf/plugins/inputs/vsphere/README.md

   # use_int_samples = true

   ## Custom attributes from vCenter can be very useful for queries in order to slice the
-  ## metrics along different dimension and for forming ad-hoc relationships.
+  ## metrics along different dimensions and for forming ad-hoc relationships.
 They are disabled
   ## by default, since they can add a considerable amount of tags to the resulting metrics.
 To
   ## enable, simply set custom_attribute_exclude to [] (empty set) and use custom_attribute_include
   ## to select the attributes you want to include.